 As AI coding assistants rapidly accelerate software development, ensuring the safety, compliance, and quality of machine-written logic has become a critical priority for enterprise organizations.
 This article explores how Quality Clouds Hub introduces a continuous, deterministic AI Code Governance framework

 This is AI Code Governance in practice: a deterministic layer that checks machine-written logic the moment it appears, not weeks later in a peer review.
-This article explains how Quality Clouds Hub performs that scan, stage by stage, so you can see where governance fits in your delivery pipeline.
+This article explains how Norma performs that scan, stage by stage, so you can see where governance fits in your delivery pipeline.

 Why AI-generated code needs a different kind of scan